THERMAL STRAP FAQ

 Do You Outsource Your Straps?

 At TAI, we don't just claim to make our own straps; we actually do it (and we can steer you clear of "suppliers" that rely on fraudulent claims and behavior, and who simply repackage straps from low quality, inexperienced machine shops in the US and overseas).
-Further, we invite your Engineering, Quality, and Supplier Management teams to visit our facility to ensure your straps are made by experts; not outsourced and repackaged in a basement, garage, or third party warehouse (yes, this is the unfortunate reality with multiple suppliers advertising “spaceflight quality” or “verified” thermal strap products).
+Further, we invite your Engineering, Quality, and Supplier Management teams to visit our facility and meet our staff, to ensure your straps are made by experts; not outsourced and repackaged in a basement, garage, or third party warehouse (yes, this is the unfortunate reality with multiple suppliers advertising “spaceflight quality” or “verified” thermal strap products).

 What Are Your Production Capabilities?